[Home] [Manual] [FAQ] [Get it!] [Support]

 A: Remember, the Live Intel database is started from scratch with each new event, and the data doesn't just magically appear in it: it gets contributed by all participating teams as the event progresses.
 Expect to have to scout in the first few battles.
 You will get more hits on existing intel as the time goes on and more data accumulates.
 There will be NO pre-ezisting live intel on your very first battle of the event, guaranteed. :) Note: intel availability may vary and depends on the total number of participating teams, current progress of the event, your current ranking, and random factors.
 Generally, the higher you rank the better intel availability is simply because most bot users are higher-ranked teams.

-Q: What's the best way to enter intel on a team where many players share the same name, like Alex?
+Q: What's the best way to enter intel on a same name team?

-A: Specify each player's position and any additional identifying info in the comment field:
+A: Specify each player's position and any additional identifying info as comments:

 Note: due to differences in player list handling between iOS and Android MW clients, order might be off by 1 position.